elocowan/lowerpower-hugo/content/posts/2023-02-22-setting-up-hugo.md

 date: 2023-02-22T13:15:00Z
 ---

-1:15
-Starting to set up hugo.
+To set up Hugo, I'll use the docs.
+If I were *only* setting up hugo, I'd just follow the instructions.
+But because my larger mission is to become a technical writer, I'm reading the docs through 2 lenses:
+1. user lens
+2. aspiring writer lens

+I'll be switching back and forth between these two lenses throughout this post, trying to understand both how to set up hugo *and* how the hugo docs team is guiding me through the experience.

+## Where do the docs start?
-First thing I notice when I go to the documentation page is that the first thing they mention in their overview is "Hugo's Security Model".
+The first thing on the [hugo documentation page](https://gohugo.io/documentation/) is "Hugo's Security Model."
 Why is security the first thing?

-"When developing and building your site, the runtime is the hugo executable.
+>"When developing and building your site, the runtime is the hugo executable.
-Securing a runtime can be a real challenge."
+>Securing a runtime can be a real challenge."

 What is a runtime?
 A runtime is when the program runs.